 Pain Management and Healing Enhancement

-At My FootDr, our approach to treating pain and rehabilitating conditions is multifaceted; pain or healing management therapy can be part of an overall treatment plan.
+At My FootDr, our approach to managing pain and rehabilitating conditions is multifaceted; pain or healing management therapy can be part of an overall care management plan.

 Effective, non-invasive solution for musculoskeletal pain

 Only takes 10-20 minutes per session

 Only requires 3-6 sessions on average, spaced one week apart

 RSWT is a non-invasive care management for chronic musculoskeletal pain.
 Acoustic shockwaves are passed through the skin and into an affected area at a set frequency using a hand-held applicator.

 It stimulates the body to repair itself using its natural processes, as opposed to introducing an inorganic substance into the body.

 Do you suffer from chronic Heel Pain or Plantar Fasciitis?